 Bio

-Alina Paias is a spatial designer, an architecture worker and an independent researcher investigating the production of architecture by engaging with feminist philosophy, new materialism, the environmental humanities, and the philosophy of technology.
+Alina Paias is a spatial designer, writer, curator, and researcher investigating the technologies and forms of knowledge involved in the production of architecture by engaging with a broad range of philosophies.

 She earned a Bachelor's degree in Architecture and Urbanism from the University of São Paulo and a Master's degree cum laude in Architecture from the Delft University of Technology.
-She has years of experience as an architecture worker; most recently she worked at CLOUD as part of the design team responsible for the new entrance hall at the Stedelijk Museum Amsterdam.
-She is also one of the curators for the 2024 International Architecture Biennale Rotterdam (IABR) and a member of the Editorial Team for Footprint, the Delft Architecture Theory Journal.
-You can find her occasionally teaching at TU Delft, writing essays for books alone and with friends, and presenting her narrative experiments at conferences.
+She has years of experience as an architectural and cultural worker, having assisted the curation, design and production of exhibitions in Brazil, the Netherlands and the United States for institutions such as Lina Bo Bardi's Casa de Vidro/Glass House and the Nieuwe Instituut; most recently she worked at CLOUD in the design team responsible for the new entrance hall at the Stedelijk Museum Amsterdam.
+She is one of the curators for the 2024 International Architecture Biennale Rotterdam (IABR) and a member of the Editorial Team for Footprint, the Delft Architecture Theory Journal, and she is currently developing an exhibition on energy consumption and the technologies of architecture production for VI PER Gallery, in Prague, and for the Lisbon Triennale, with the support of the LINA platform.

 Selected publications

-(Forthcoming) 2024: With Léa Alapini.
-Making a/one-self: Afro-Brazilians and more-than-double architectures of the Black Atlantic.
+2024: With Léa Alapini.
+Making a/one-self: Afro-Brazilians and more-than-double architectures of the Black Atlantic.”
 In Noetics Without a Mind, edited by Robert A. Gorny, Stavros Kousoulas and Andrej Radman.
-Delft: TU Delft OPEN.
+Delft: TU Delft OPEN. 🌐️︎︎︎

 Selected engagements